If I could share 500 words to inspire, this is the important wisdom I'd want to pass along to others...

 More millionaires were made during the great depression than during any other time in history.
 We stand at the forefront of a tremendous opportunity to top that record.
 But everywhere I look I see opportunities that go untaken by people who are frozen in fear.
 The antidote to the fear is acceptance, knowledge, and focus.

-Recognize when you learn something new, in business or life, everyday.
-You’ll be surprised when you find a reason you needed to know it.
-And delighted to realize you do.
+2) Recognize when you learn something new, in business or life, everyday.
+You’ll be surprised when you find a reason you needed to know it, and you’ll be delighted to realize you do.
 The world is moving at the speed of thought, and changing everyday.
 What wasn’t possible yesterday is entirely possible next week.
 So keep your ears and eyes open and you’ll spot the opportunities that come knocking.

 So for this year of opportunity, take charge of your life, your destiny, and your passion.